nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Understanding the help message

-Every command in TruthTable has their own flags and parameters, but it is not feasible for you to remember them all.
+Every command in TruthTable has their own flags and parameters, you don't have to remember all of them.

-To address this, each command allows you to specify the `-h` and `--help` flag, which brings up the available flags and parameters for the command.
-Alternatively, you can also refer to this user guide to find out the specifications for any command.
+Instead, each command allows you to specify the `-h` and `--help` flag, which brings up the available flags and parameters for the command.
+Alternatively, you can also refer to this user guide to find out the details of any command.

 #### Example Command Help Message: `add person --help`